Math @ Duke

 - Quadratic Reciprocity from Euler to Langlands, September 28, 2007, Graduate/faculty Seminar, Duke University, [abstract]

-- Geometry and Topology of Locally Symmetric Spaces, January 8, 2007, Conference on Geometry, Topology, and their Interactions in honor of Farrell-Jones, Instituto de Matemáticas Unidad Morelia, Mexico
+- Geometry and Topology of Locally Symmetric Spaces, January 8, 2007, Instituto de Matemáticas Unidad Morelia, Morelia, Mexico

 - Cohomology of Locally Symmetric Spaces, July 17 - August 4, 2006, International conference and instructional workshop on discrete groups, Morningside Center of Mathematics, Chinese Academy of Science, Beijing, China [slides]

-- L2-Harmonic Forms on Locally Symmetric Spaces, January 19, 2006, Colloquium at Tata Institute for Fundamental Research, Mumbai, India [slides]
+- L²-Harmonic Forms on Locally Symmetric Sapces, January 19, 2006, Tata Institute for Fundamental Research, Mumbai, India

 - L2-cohomology of locally symmetric spaces, International Conference In Memory of Armand Borel: Algebraic groups, arithmetic groups, automorphic forms and representation theory, 26 - 30 July, 2004, Center of Mathematical Sciences at Zhejiang University, China

-- Cohomology of compactifications of locally symmetric spaces, 16 - 30 December 2003, a series of 4 talks at the Graduate School of Mathematical Sciences, University of Tokyo, Japan [talk 1, talk 2, talk 3, talk 4]
+- Cohomology of compactifications of locally symmetric spaces, 16 - 30 December 2003, The Graduate School of Mathematical Sciences, University of Tokyo, Japan

-- On the Cohomology of Locally Symmetric Spaces and of their Compactifications (two lectures), 15-17 November 2002, Conference on Current Developments in Mathematics 2002, Harvard University, [talk 1,talk 2]
+- On the Cohomology of Locally Symmetric Spaces and their Compactifications (two lectures), 15-17 November 2002, Harvard University

-- Rapoport's conjecture on the intersection cohomology of the reductive Borel-Serre compactification, April 25, 2000, Conference on Galois representations and automorphic representations, Institut Henri Poincaré, Paris, France
+- Rapoport's conjecture on the intersection cohomology of the reductive Borel-Serre compactification, April 25, 2000, Institut Henri Poincaré, Paris, France

-- L2-cohomology of Algebraic Varieties, August 23, 1990, Invited Address, International Congress of Mathematicians, Kyoto, Japan
+- L₂-cohomology of Algebraic Varieties, August 23, 1990, International Congress of Mathematicians, Kyoto, Japan

 |